 You'll typically work 9am to 5pm, although you may need to work evenings or weekends on occasion.

 Part-time work is possible and you may choose to combine employment as a HE careers adviser with freelance careers work.
 There may also be opportunities for flexible working, job sharing, term-time work and career breaks.

 What to expect

-- This role is attractive to career changers who have often built up related work experience and gained appropriate qualifications.
+- The role is attractive to career changers who have built up related work experience and gained appropriate qualifications.

-- Jobs are available in most areas of the UK, with greater availability in metropolitan areas and major cities.
+- Jobs are available in most areas of the UK, particularly in large cities.

-Some HE advisers have experience of careers guidance in another sector, especially with prospective HE students or adults.
+Some HE advisers have experience of careers guidance in another sector, for example with prospective HE students or adults.
 Other common backgrounds include teaching, research, industry or commerce, and involvement in recruitment, selection or training.

 You will need to show:

 - excellent written, oral communication and interpersonal skills

 - strong presentation skills